-- c) If more than two threads (0.1") are showing remove nut and install washer (PN 1-523157) between hub and nut. - d) Torque the slotted nut to 125 ft. lbs. - e) Then tighten the nut until the next set of slots line up with the cross hole in the shaft.
-Replace cotter pin. - 5.1.25 Fuel Tank mounting hardware specification.
+- c) If more than two threads (0.1") are showing remove nut and install washer (PN 523157) between hub and nut. - d) Torque the slotted nut to 125 ft. lbs. - e) Then tighten nut until the next set of slots line up with the cross hole in shaft. - f) Replace cotter pin. - 5.1.28 Fuel Tank mounting hardware specification.

-When installing the nuts onto the fuel tank studs, fully tighten the nyloc nut and back off 1/2 turn.
+When installing the nuts on the fuel tank studs, fully tighten the nyloc nut and back off 1/2 turn.
 This allows for normal fuel tank expansion and contraction with changes in temperature and fuel levels.

-- 5.1.26 Thread locking adhesives such as "Loctite 242" or "Fel-Pro, Pro-Lock Nut Type" are used on the following fasteners: - a) Pump drive sheave setscrews. - b) Square head setscrews on Hydro pump control arms. - c) Sheave retaining bolt in the end of engine crankshaft.
+- 5.1.29 Thread locking adhesives such as "Loctite 242" or "Fel-Pro, Pro-Lock Nut Type" are used on the following fasteners: - a) Pump drive sheave set screws. - b) Square head setscrews on Hydro pump control arms. - c) Sheave retaining bolt in the end of engine crankshaft. - d) Setscrews on the Jackshaft sheaves.